demisto/demisto-sdk/demisto_sdk/commands/unify/README.md

     `demisto-sdk unify -i Packs/RBVM/GenericModules/genericmodule-RBVM.json -o Packs/RBVM/`
     This will take the GenericModule input file "genericmodule-RBVM.json", unify it with its dashboards and save the unified file in the given output directory ("Packs/RBVM/").

+3. #### Parsing/Modeling Rule Unifier:

+    Unifies Parsing/Modeling rule YML, XIF and samples JSON files to a single YML file.

+    **Use Cases**:
+    This command is used in order to create a unified YML file, able to be uploaded to Cortex XSIAM as part of a Content Pack.

+    **Arguments**:
+    * **-i, --input**
+      The path to the directory of a parsing/modeling rule in which the files reside.
+    * **-o, --output**
+      The path to the directory into which to write the unified YML file.
+    * **--force**
+      Forcefully overwrites the preexisting YML if one exists.

+    **Examples**:
+    `demisto-sdk unify -i ParsingRule/MyParsingRule -o ParsingRules`
+    This will grab the parsing rules components (YAML, XIF and JSON) from the `ParsingRule/MyParsingRule` directory and unify them to a single YAML file that will be created in the "ParsingRules" directory.